 Wardown House is a mid-Victorian mansion house, originally constructed as a domestic dwelling.
 It became a museum in 1931 and is one of 100 listed buildings in the Luton area.
 The museum is owned and managed by Luton Culture and displays artefacts from local and national history collections.

-Buttress was appointed by Luton Culture and Luton Borough Council to support Wardown House’s Stage I application to the Heritage Lottery Fund to enhance the building’s function as a museum.
+Buttress was appointed by Luton Culture and Luton Borough Council to delivery a Heritage Lottery Fund backed project to enhance the building’s function as a museum.

 Our plans opened up the areas of the building on the ground floor, that were previously closed to the public, allowing the museum to become fully accessible.

 Another key part of the work involved looking at access issues and resolving the DDA to principal spaces in the museum.
 The aim of this study was to provide a clear route for visitors that was fully DDA compliant.
 The lift shaft facilities, security measures and fire exit were also reconfigured to improve health and safety requirements.

 A Statement of Significance and an analysis of the historic decoration was also produced to support the conservation and restoration of the building, in order to reinstate it to its former glory.